obsidiansystems/obelisk/lib/route/docs/introduction.md

 ```

 That final line is template haskell from the [lens](https://hackage.haskell.org/package/lens)
 library that will generate a `Wrapped` typeclass instance for us.
-This provides a useful `Prism` for
+This provides a useful `Iso` for
 us that makes writing the `Encoder`, and using the `UserID` type itself, easier.

 Now we can define the route constructor as: